al-li-son/comprobo-sandbox/ROS2_Cheatsheet.md

     ```
     You can use optional flag `--node-name my_node` to create a blank node with this command.

+ROS will be able to find packages even if they are nested in the `/src` directory, so you can make multiple packages in one Git repo inside `/src`, for example.

 ### Make a New Node
 > A summary of the [Day 2 activity](https://comprobo22.github.io/in-class/day02#coding-exercises)

+Nodes live in a directory inside the package of the same name as the package.

 Here is some barebones code for a node using `rclpy`, which is the Python package we will use to interface with ROS2. [`rclpy` documentation](https://docs.ros2.org/latest/api/rclpy/) is a good reference for using it.